grymoire7/dotfiles/README.md

 If any of the dotfiles already existed, the ones in this repo will not be linked.
-Now is the time to check that out, remove files as need and run the `homeshick -s link` command agai.
+Now is the time to check that out, remove files as need and run the `homeshick -s link` command again.

 Finally, clone any local castle (for .bashrc.local, etc.) and link again.

 ## Install software and configure System
-This is interactive script that may ask whether you'd like to install/configure various things.
+This is an interactive script that may ask whether you'd like to install/configure various things.
 It does some things without asking, so you might want to check it out before running it for the first time.